mvolkmann/blog/src/ocaml.md

 To list all the currently defined global switches, enter `opam switch list`

+To delete a global switch, enter `opam switch remove {switch-name}`

 Local switches are automatically selected and activated when you `cd` to a project directory that has one.
 To create one, cd to a project directory and enter `opm switch create .`